 The cause of echogenic fetal bowel is uncertain, although it has been postulated that it is related to loss of water from meconium.
 Note that meconium can become echogenic in the third trimester.
-It may also be caused by intra-amniotic haemorrhage, which is subsequently swallowed by the fetus.
+It may also be caused by intra-amniotic hemorrhage, which is subsequently swallowed by the fetus.

 It is most commonly seen in the right lower quadrant of the fetus.

 Echogenic bowel can be a normal variant / isolated finding in up to ~70% of cases 6,12.

 Recognised associations include:

-intra-amniotic haemorrhage: with subsequent swallowing of blood products
+intra-amniotic hemorrhage: with subsequent swallowing of blood products

-- this is considered one of the commonest causes of echogenic fetal bowel, and it may occur after an amniocentesis or placental abruption
+- this is considered one of the commonest causes of an echogenic fetal bowel, and it may occur after an amniocentesis or placental abruption

 - trisomy 21 (~15%) 12